Activity based selling is a mindset

-What we can measure are only the activities done during the labour time… Let’s check how adopting an activity-based selling philosophy may shift the outome.
+What we can measure are only the activities done during the labor time… Let’s check how adopting an activity based selling philosophy may shift the outcome.

-In activity-based selling, you focus on the actions that make a sale possible, rather than closing the deal itself.
+In activity based selling, you focus on the actions that make a sale possible, rather than closing the deal itself.
 Discover how ensuring the best performance among all salespeople.

-Here are 8 key points to develop an activity-based selling approach.
+8 key points to develop an activity based selling approach.

 - Focus on your real motivation.
 There’s something deeper than the need to make money to pay the bills.
 Focus on that meaning.